variousauthors/the-valley/NEXTSTEPS.md

   - [x] make a "map room" in the sub-underworld
   - [x] give it its own tileset with the map
   - note: this also frees up tiles to distinguish the "inner maze"
-- [] fix bugs and implement feedback
+- [x] fix bugs and implement feedback
-  - [] add sub-overworld at 25, 16
-  - [] connect 35, 30 to the underworld
   - [x] map is filling from the wrong blank when walking around
-- [] bug: you can enter a door by pressing a or b and it is glitchy
+  - [x] bug: you can enter a door by pressing a or b and it is glitchy
 - [] parent/child maps so that you can exit a map from any side specified with a flag in metadata so you can turn it off for desert
      - [] make sub overwrorld maps more like "groves" and "ruins"